clayruh/ph3-orm-mock-game-library/README.md

 ### BONUS Methods

+- `Game update()`
+  - Updates a Game in the database based on the instance's attributes
+- `Game save()`
+  - Will either create or update the Game in the database depending on whether the Game has an id
 - `Game classmethod all_time_favorite()`
   - Returns the Game with the most hours_played as an instance
 - `Player favorite_game()`